michael2012z/BitBible/markdown/KJV/files/Ps.md

 11. Light is sown for the righteous, and gladness for the upright in heart.

-12. Rejoice in the Lord, ye righteous; and give thanks at the remembrance of his holiness.at…: or, to the memorial
+12. Rejoice in the Lord, ye righteous; and give thanks at the remembrance of his holiness.

 ## Psalms 98

 1. A Psalm.O sing unto the Lord a new song; for he hath done marvellous things: his right hand, and his holy arm, hath gotten him the victory.

-2. The Lord hath made known his salvation: his righteousness hath he openly shewed in the sight of the heathen.openly…: or, revealed
+2. The Lord hath made known his salvation: his righteousness hath he openly shewed in the sight of the heathen.

 3. He hath remembered his mercy and his truth toward the house of Israel: all the ends of the earth have seen the salvation of our God.